andyatkinson/andyatkinson.github.io/_posts/2023-08-22-code-coding-coders-podcast-drew-bragg.md

 High cohesion in software code means the class or object has a narrow scope.
 Things in the class go together.
 In prose a "chapter" should also have clear and single subject matter and all the sections that relate to the chapter.

-"Low coupling" when describing objects and classes, refers to how they should have dependencies to other classes or objects.
+"Low coupling" when describing objects and classes, refers to minimizing dependencies to other classes or objects.
+Objects with low coupling can be isolated, tested more easily, or moved in a refactoring stage.

-Similarly for prose and Chapters, there shouldn't be a lot of back and forward references that couple the chapter to other chapters.
-This is something I learned in the process thanks to the editor Don!
+Similarly for prose and Chapters, there shouldn't be a lot of back and forward references to other chapters in the book.
+I am thinking of this as a form of "coupling".

+When I started writing we talked about how I added a lot of references all over the book but it turned out that's worse for the reader.
+Removing the references was something I learned from the editor Don I've been working with who has been great.

-Chapters should stand on their own but also contribute to the overall purpose of the book.
+Generally speaking, chapters should stand on their own but also contribute to the overall purpose of the book.

 ## Book Writing

 Regarding writing the book, we didn't discuss this as much in the podcast, but there are a number of other similarities to software development.

-* With Pragmatic Programmers, book is managed like source code written in Markdown and XML, and checked in to the Subversion version control system
+* With Pragmatic Programmers, the book is managed like source code and written in Markdown and XML.
+Changes are checked in to Subversion version control.
 * Command line programs are provided and used to “build” PDF versions of the book, and there is a continuous integration server
 * In my personal workflow, I use the [Vale command line program](/blog/2023/05/26/better-writing-vale) for spell checking and grammar checking

-The flow of these writing tools can feel similar to writing code.
+The flow of writing and editing with these writing tools ends up feeling similar to writing code or creating database examples.

+For PostgreSQL, I might pop into psql and create a table and insert some rows, to show how to create an index or how a query uses an Index.

+The book uses the same Rails app and PostgreSQL database throughout for examples and exercises.

 ## Balancing Book, Job, Family